Crossing-Tech/babel-experimental/README.md

 This project contains future improvement of the [Babel]( https://github.com/Crossing-Tech/babel "Babel Sources") project:

+* Babel Camel Lambda : a java 8 DSL for Apache Camel

+Those projects are still into prototyping or into test phase.

 If you have any feedback or comment, please post it on the Babel google group: https://groups.google.com/forum/#!forum/babel-user

 Babel Camel Lambda